eic/drich-dev/README.md

       something like `./rebuild_all.sh && ./run_dd_web_display.sh`
   - build with `make`, execute with `bin/draw_segmentation [simulation_output_file]`
   - specific for dRICH; for pfRICH version, see `deprecated/pfrich/`

+### Automated Parameter Variation
+- use `scripts/vary_params.rb` to run simulation jobs while varying dRICH compact file parameters
+  - Ruby gems (dependencies) are required to run this; see [doc/ruby.md](doc/ruby.md) for guidance
+  - The input of this script is a configuration file, written as a class
+    - This file includes:
+      - Which parameters to vary, and how
+      - Pipelines: shell commands to run on each variant, for example, `simulate.py`
+    - See `ruby/variator/template.rb` for an example and more details
+      - The class `Variator` inherits from the common superclass `VariatorBase`
+      - Add your own `Variator` class in another file, then specify this file when you call `vary_params.rb`, so that it will use your `Variator` class rather than the default
+    - The script runs multi-threaded: one thread per variant
+      - Output `stdout` and `stderr` are logged, along with your shell command pipelines

 ## Benchmarks
 - TODO: in light of the reconstruction framework change, the benchmarks will need